JunwenBao/2D-RPG-Game/README.md

 # My 2D RPG Game
+**Play on website now:** https://waynets.itch.io/warriors-game
-This is my first game project, developed by Unity 2D engine.
+<br>This is my first Unity game project, developed by Unity 2D engine.
 I try to use it study components in Unity, game desgin and programming.
-<br>If you are interested in this project, it's my pleasure if you download and run the game demo inside the zip file **Demo.zip** in branch **Master**.
-The game process is very short but I will ensure that it will be improved in the future!
-When I finish this project, I will post it on website ~
+<br>The game process is very short becasue it's still a demo.
+But I will ensure that it will be improved in the future!
-<br>I really enjoy game programming, this is an amazing experience.
+<br>Really enjoy game programming, this is an amazing experience.
 ![屏幕截图 2024-07-21 055624](https://github.com/user-attachments/assets/c1ed6c26-4132-4d8e-bd3c-8aa4acce1c87)

 ## Player Design